joetjacobs/cordova-ionic-plugin-mapbox/README.md

 # mapboxplugin
-Android native plugin for Mapbox navigation
+Android native plugin for Mapbox navigation- This is under testing please dont download